cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 .. warning::
-  Implicit tasks are somewhat dangerous because they can easily be created by mistake.
-Simply misspelling a task's name will divorce it from its intended ``runtime`` definition.
+  Implicit tasks are somewhat dangerous because they can easily be created by
+  mistake: misspelling a task's name divorces it from its ``runtime`` definition.

-For this reason implicit tasks are not allowed by default, and if used they should be turned off once the task definitions are done.
+For this reason implicit tasks are not allowed by default, and if used they should be turned off once the real task definitions are complete.

 You can get the convenience without the danger with a little more effort, by adding empty runtime placeholders instead of allowing implicit tasks: